 A number of elements indicate that these practices can interact with transformational leadership.
 First, Bass and Riggio (2006) explain that a leader's effectiveness will be improved when employees have access to important information.
 As information sharing practices favor commitment through the internalization of organizational goals and values by employees (Meyer and Allen, 1997), they provide a context which facilitates the role modeling and vision sharing efforts of the transformational leader.
-Moreover, research has shown that organizational and that they are valued (Eisenberger et al., 1990).
+Moreover, research has shown that organizational commitment develops in a climate where employees feel that their points of view are being heard and that they are valued (Eisenberger et al., 1990).
 Although transformational leaders can provide this sense of support through individualized consideration (Bass and Bass, 2008), employees' commitment should be greater if they feel the same openness from the organization, which can be attained by organizational bottom-up information sharing mechanisms.
 Based on this line of argument, we propose that information sharing practices serve as an enhancer for transformational leadership.
 We therefore advance the following hypothesis: